Nominations for the Women in IT Awards Ireland are now open!

 Please use the criteria (listed below) of the category you wish to enter to shape your written submission, as the judges will refer to each criteria to guide their decisions.
 Each written submission should be at least 400 words and a maximum of 600 words.
 There is no cost to nominate and you can enter as many categories as you wish.

-A member of the Women in IT Awards team will reach out to everyone who nominated around four months before the awards ceremony to tell them whether they have been shortlisted as a finalist.
+A member of the Women in IT Awards team will reach out to everyone who nominated around two months before the awards ceremony to tell them whether they have been shortlisted as a finalist.
 Good luck!

 If you have any queries relating to the nomination process, please email email@example.com.